x739809514/x739809514.github.io/Notes/OpenGL/04/README.md

 #### Vertex Array & Vertex Buffer

-First, we deal with the vertexes, in our previous code, we do something like this:
+Then, we deal with the vertexes, in our previous code, we do something like this:
 ```c++
 glBindVertexArray(VAO);